-New rules that call for expiration, deactivation and renewal of ITINs will take effect soon.
-Here’s a download.
+New rules that call for expiration, deactivation and renewal of ITINs impact millions of taxpayers

 In December 2015, legislation requiring some taxpayers to renew their Individual Taxpayer Identification Numbers (ITINs) was enacted.
 The new law mainly impacts taxpayers who obtained ITINs before Jan.
 1, 2013, and ITIN holders who haven’t been filing tax returns.

 The new rules will surprise most ITIN holders.
 Their ITINs will now have an expiration date.
 If ITIN holders don’t renew their ITINs on schedule, the issue could snowball, delaying their refunds and preventing them from claiming certain credits until their ITINs are renewed.